KoenBrouwer/react-grapple/README.md

 There's currently some built-in validators, available from the `Validators` object:

-1. `Validators.required`: the field cannot be left empty or filled with spaces.
+1. `Validators.required` - the field cannot be left empty or filled with spaces.
-2. `Validators.email`: tests the field value agains a Regex pattern for email addresses.
+2. `Validators.email` - tests the field value agains a Regex pattern for email addresses.
-3. `Validators.password`: requires the field value to:
+3. `Validators.password` - requires the field value to:
 	- Contain at least 8 characters
 	- Contain at least one uppercase letter (A-Z)
 	- Contain at least one lowercase letter (a-z)